-TO: Russell Rau

-Deputy Inspector General for Audits

-FROM: Jon Greenlee

-Deputy Director

-Division of Enterprise Regulation

-SUBJECT: Inspector General Report on FHFA's Supervision of Freddie Mac's Controls over

-Mortgage Servicing Contractors, AUD-2011-006

-DATE: February 29, 2012

-The purpose of this memorandum is to provide you with FHFA's response to your recommendations outlined in the Inspector General Report on FHFA's Supervision of Freddie Mac's Controls over Mortgage Servicing Contractors.
-FHFA appreciates the opportunity to provide its response and values the feedback the Agency receives from the Inspector General and opportunities to enhance our operations.
-FHFA agrees that mortgage servicing is a critical area and we have made mortgage servicing a top priority of the agency.
-FHFA has taken a number of steps both through supervision of the Enterprises and by establishing policies to improve industry practices.
-Most importantly, FHFA's Servicing Alignment Initiative (SAI) has established an unprecedented level of consistency in mortgage servicing processes at both Enterprises and requires more aggressive foreclosure prevention activities on the part of servicers, a set of policy changes that positively affects homeowners and serves as a model for the broader financial services industry.
+MEMORANDUM TO: Russell Rau Deputy Inspector General for Audits FROM: Jon Greenlee Deputy Director Division of Enterprise Regulation SUBJECT: Inspector General Report on FHFA's Supervision of Freddie Mac's Controls over Mortgage Servicing Contractors, AUD-2011-006 DATE: February 29, 2012 recommend Mac's Cont provide its r opportunitie and we have steps both the industry pra established e of this memorandum is to provide you with FHFA's response to your ations outlined in the Inspector General Report on FHFA's Supervision of Freddie rols over Mortgage Servicing Contractors.
+FHFA appreciates the opportunity to response and values the feedback the Agency receives from the Inspector General and is to enhance our operations.
+FHFA agrees that mortgage servicing is a critical area are made mortgage servicing a top priority of the agency.
+FHFA has taken a number of prough supervision of the Enterprises and by establishing policies to improve ctices.
+Most importantly, FHFA's Servicing Alignment Initiative (SAI) has an unprecedented level of consistency in mortgage servicing processes at both and requires more aggressive foreclosure prevention activities on the part of